Doomadgee, Queensland: Education

-Facilities
+There are no nearby schools providing education to Year 12; the alternatives are distance education and boarding school.

+Health facilities

 There is a hospital, known as Yella Gundgimara/ Doomadgee Hospital, which as of 2021 is in the process of having six dialysis chairs installed, but the water quality is not yet good enough for their operation.
 Special plumbing and filtration is necessary to provide water of a specific quality to be used in the process of haemodialysis, which treats people with kidney problems.
 Until the unit is complete, patients have to travel or move to Mount Isa or Townsville to receive treatment.
 In 2022, Four Corners led an investigation into the poor health outcomes in the community, including a much higher rate of rheumatic heart disease than the wider Australian community.